 Thanks to improved management of the marine resources New Caledonians depend on, I hope we will be able to grow the island’s “blue economy” through sustainable fishing, tourism and other pursuits that can be a source of livelihood for generations to come.

-Molly Bergen is the senior managing editor of Human Nature.
+Molly Bergen is the senior managing editor of Conservation News.
 Jean-Christophe is the program director of CI-New Caledonia.